Ultrarunning Films

 Joel and Tony teamed up for a second time last summer to film In The High Country, which is expected to be released in the summer of 2013.
 This film focuses on Tony’s late summer trips in the high Colorado Rockies after his fourth-place finish in the Leadville 100.
 Enjoy the trailer for it in the meantime, which will probably make you schedule a mountain vacation for next year:

 The Salomon Running crew releases many short trail running films.
 There have been two seasons of Salomon Running TV that chronicle the races, training, and adventures of the large group of Salomon-sponsored athletes produced by filmmakers The African Attachment (Enjoy our recent interview with them.).
-Peruse and watch all the episodes from the first two seasons.
+Peruse and watch all the episodes from the first five seasons.
 Salomon has also put out the Kilian’s Quest films directed by Sébastien Montaz-Rosset which has now been produced for four seasons.
 Explore all four seasons’ episodes.

 The African Attachment is also working with Salomon-sponsored athlete Ryan Sandes on the not-yet-released film, Wandering Fever.
 The film’s trailer will satiate while we await the real deal: